SaahithShetty/SaahithShetty/README.md

+Here’s the updated README for your GitHub, reflecting the actual projects you’ve completed:

 👋 Hi, I’m Saahith Shetty!

 I’m an aspiring Machine Learning Engineer and Cloud AI Engineer with a strong foundation in Front-End Development.
 Currently pursuing my Master’s in Artificial Intelligence at Vrije University of Amsterdam, I’m focused on building innovative AI-driven solutions and deploying them at scale on cloud platforms.